Jerusalem Tennis and Education Center: The new complex

-As part of laying the route of the Green Line and the establishment of the Malha Sports Complex light rail station, eight tennis courts were demolished, including the indoor court and the tennis walls.
+As part of laying the route of the L3 Line and the establishment of the Malha Sports Complex light rail station, eight tennis courts were demolished, including the indoor court and the tennis walls.
 However, as part of the light rail project budget, and with the help of a donation from Jewish-American philanthropist Stuart Weitzman, an upgrade of the tennis center was carried out and the new building Stuart Weitzman Tennis Complex was established, with an investment of over 70 million shekels, designed by HQ Architects, and executed by Moriah Company.
 The complex was inaugurated in July 2025 and is expected to fully open towards 2026.

 The building, spanning a total area of approximately 9,000 square meters, consists of two underground floors and two floors above ground.
 The building's facade faces the light rail station and includes a new southern entrance to the tennis center, in addition to the existing entrance.
 The building uses natural ventilation systems for air conditioning.

 On the upper level, six tennis courts were built, four of them covered and two open (these two have already opened for use).
 The facade of the covered courts building is constructed of louvers that allow partial closure while maintaining ventilation throughout the year, while not changing the ball trajectory and interfering with tennis play.

 The building contains four squash halls, a judo hall, gym, commercial and catering spaces, clinic and treatment rooms, administration offices, equipment storage, and changing rooms.